3DXChatCoders/3DXChat-Plus/README.md

 # 3DXChat Plus
 3DXChat Plus is a mod build for 3DXChat.
-There are right now <b>250+</b> users using 3DXChat Plus.
+There are currently <b>250+</b> users using 3DXChat Plus.

 # 3DXChat Plus Build-In Features